-Following the Hein Persche c/ Finanzamt Lüdenscheid case, and the judgement of the European Court of Justice, the French tax code has integrated in 2010 the provision that foreign entities of public interest whose seat is located within the EU or within the European Economic Area can be entitled to tax benefits, only if they have the same characteristics as French entities entitled to art 200 and art 238 bis CGI.
+Following the Hein Persche c/ Finanzamt Lüdenscheid case, and the judgement of the European Court of Justice, the French tax code has integrated in 2010 the provision that foreign entities of public interest whose seat is located within the EU or within the European Economic Area can be entitled to tax benefits, only if they have the same characteristics as French entities entitled to Article 200 and Article 238 bis CGI.

-25. Does the law in your country impose any restrictions on ability to receive donations from abroad?
+26. Does the law in your country impose any restrictions on ability to receive donations from abroad?
 If so, please describe.